forrestblade/react-seed/README.md

 ```bash
 git clone https://github.com/forrestblade/react-seed.git && cd react-seed && npm i && npm start
 ```
+OR

+You can click the green "Use this template" button up above to get started!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.